olivierdalang/layerCombinations/README.md

     - "- NONE -" combination now also stores folding
     - /!\ compatibility is broken with 0.7.
     - /!\ now only works with QGIS 2.0 and higher
+- 2013-06-08 - Version 1.0 :
+    - THE PLUGIN IS NO MORE FLAGGED AS EXPERIMENTAL (which does not mean that you can sue me in case of problems)
+    - the UI can be displayed in a toolbar rather than a QDockWindow to save space (using change widget type from the plugin menu)